UjjwalPasahan/WinkIt/Readme.md

 ## Overview

-BlinkIt is a delivery management system built with Fastify and MongoDB.
+WinkIt is a delivery management system built with Fastify and MongoDB.
 It provides functionality for:
 - Customer and delivery partner management
 - Order processing and tracking
 - Product catalog management